 Experiencing stress or anger over information found on social media websites can be emotionally taxing for many, which is why one must first look to authenticate content prior to investing their time in the same.
-By doing so, a person will save themselves from quite some bit of stress, and feel relatively more content.
+By doing so, a person will save themselves from quite some bit of stress and feel relatively more content.

-When I say ‘unfavourable incidents’, it is basically codeword for ‘meeting the wrong kind of people’.
+When I say ‘unfavourable incidents’, it is basically a codeword for ‘meeting the wrong kind of people’.
 In India particularly, we often come across episodes in shows such as Crime Patrol and Savdhaan India about how adolescents, teenagers, and even young adults land themselves into trouble by associating with people online who intend to do more harm than good.
 I am not generalising things by saying that every stranger or known person is the bad guy.
 While some of us are unknown to such unforeseen experiences, some on the other hand have fallen prey to the same.